1st Guards Army (Soviet Union): After World War II

-In July 1958, the 1st Separate Combined Arms Army (the Special Mechanized Army until 1957) was moved from its headquarters in Budapest to Chernigov and renamed the 1st Combined Arms Army.
-The 1st Combined Arms Army was subordinated to the Kiev Military District and in 1960 consisted of the 72nd, 81st and 115th Guards Motor Rifle Divisions, as well as the 35th Guards Tank Division.
+In 1960 the army consisted of the 72nd, 81st and 115th Guards Motor Rifle Divisions, as well as the 35th Guards Tank Division.
 On 5 October 1967, it was renamed the 1st Guards Combined Arms Army at the request of now-Minister of Defense Grechko, who had commanded the army's third formation during World War II.
 On 22 February 1968, it was awarded the Order of the Red Banner.
 For a period the army HQ was actually an operations group of the District.
 By this time it had been awarded the Order of Lenin.
 It included among its forces the 72nd Guards Motor Rifle Division, and the 25th Guards Motor Rifle Division.

-After the collapse of the Soviet Union the Army became the 1st Army Corps of the Ukrainian Ground Forces, and then Territorial Directorate "North".
+After the collapse of the Soviet Union the Army leadership pledged allegiance to Ukraine which was formed out of the Soviet union republic, the Ukrainian SSR.
+In 1992 it was reduced to the 1st Army Corps of the Ukrainian Ground Forces, and then Territorial Directorate "North".